 The fact that conduct may not constitute an offence under local law does not necessarily mean it is permitted under the FCPA or the Bribery Act.
 Companies doing business in Thailand are advised not only to comply with domestic legislation, but also to be fully aware of the far-reaching extraterritorial effect of not only the FCPA and the Bribery Act, but relevant anti-corruption laws from other foreign jurisdictions.

 Although the Thai government is viewed as relatively less bureaucratic when compared to other South East Asian countries, paying bribes to expedite licences, permits, provision of facilities and public utilities, and to receive government contracts is not uncommon.
 Police corruption in Thailand remains an issue.
 Further, judicial corruption, while uncommon, may appear in the form of decisions influenced by personal relationships.

 Anti-corruption laws in Thailand are increasingly robust, with certain extreme acts of corruption by officials, including foreign officials, even punishable by death.
-Further, recent amendments to anti-corruption laws have expanded liability to the private sector and to corrupt acts involving foreign officials.
-In addition, 2016 saw the establishment of a specific Corruption Court, with nearly 800 policemen and Interior Ministry officials having faced lawsuits since October 2016.
+Further, recent amendments to anti-corruption laws have expanded liability to the private sector and to corrupt acts involving foreign companies and foreign officials.
+In addition, 2016 saw the establishment of a specific Corruption Court, with hundreds of policemen and Interior Ministry officials having faced lawsuits since October 2016.

 With an increasing scope of anti-corruption liability and enforcement, business operators, compliance officers and legal counsel must act affirmatively to assess potential liabilities, both domestic and foreign, and design and implement compliance programmes to educate and encourage lawful behaviour that is also culturally acceptable.